-Mirjam Kroker, planetary citizen with an academic background in Fine Arts/Culture and Social Anthropology, is interested in things that she really likes and also in the process of acquiring, producing, co-producing, adapting, inhabiting, transferring, integrating, reflecting and disseminating different forms of knowing and information, she approaches art-making as situated practice and therefore travels and works at various sites, and approaches sometimes research collaboratively and seeks to work beyond disciplines.
+Mirjam Kroker, planetary citizen with an academic background in Fine Arts/Culture and Social Anthropology, is interested in things that she really likes or cares about and also in the process of acquiring, producing, co-producing, adapting, inhabiting, transferring, integrating, reflecting and disseminating different forms of knowing and information, she approaches art-making as situated practice and therefore travels and works at various sites, and approaches sometimes research collaboratively and seeks to work beyond disciplines.

 Interested in embodied criticality she questions what can be grasped, the possible agency of a work and the context in which she places it.

 Her work has been recognized through various grants and fellowships such as IFA research grant, Austrian Research Society ÖFG, Saxon Scholarship Program, STEP BEYOND travel grant, among others, and supported through international artist-in-residence programs such as cultureland nl, Amsterdam and Örö Island Residency, Finland.